kiboschool/programming1-scrabble-word-score/README.md

 ```

 In the actual game of Scrabble, there's also rules about where the word is played on the board, but we're skipping those for this assignment.

+## Testing

+First, test your program yourself in the terminal.
+(Try "apple" and "quixotic"
+to start, plus some other scrabble words where you know the correct score)

+Then, run the automated tests to confirm that your solution works.
+Run `python3 test.py` to run the tests.